 Flushie – a real toilet close to the start line of a run.
 Generally less stinky than the Portaloos.
 If you find a secret one, never tell anyone!!!

-Fuelbelt – a flat belt worn round the waist where you stash drinks, GU (see below), keys, phones, loo roll, phone and other essentials while you run.
+Fuelbelt – a flat belt worn around the waist where you stash drinks, GU (see below), keys, phones, loo roll, phone and other essentials while you run.

 GU – packets of sugary gel stuff that help you keep going during long runs.
 First rule of GU – only ever consume it close to a water station or you will end up with sticky paste in your mouth for ages – and possibly sticky hands.